and-mill/Awesome-GenAI-Watermarking/README.md

 | [A Novel Deep Video Watermarking Framework with Enhanced Robustness to H.264/AVC Compression](https://dl.acm.org/doi/10.1145/3581783.3612270))                       | MM            | 2023                      | Did not look for it yet                                       | Did not look for it yet                       | -                                                                                                                                                                                                                         |
 | [Practical Deep Dispersed Watermarking with Synchronization and Fusion](https://dl.acm.org/doi/10.1145/3581783.3612015))                                             | MM            | 2023                      | Did not look for it yet                                       | Did not look for it yet                       | -                                                                                                                                                                                                                         |
 | Generalizable Synthetic Image Detection via Language-guided Contrastive Learning                                                                                     | -             | 2023                      | [code](https://github.com/HighwayWu/LASTED)                   | [Arxiv](https://arxiv.org/abs/2305.13800)     | - Is on GenAI image detection, not watermarking                                                                                                                                                                           |

-TODO: Need to add categories regarding the type of model which is watermarked.